RVirmoors/fred-arditti/README.md

 ## Transform modules

-All modules have 2 inputs (to be treated separately) or 4 inputs (to be added together), depending on their function.
-All transform module haves one output.
+All modules have 4 inputs (which are summed together), except for X (cross) which has 2 (independent).
+All transform modules have one output.

 If needed, you can add more instances of an effect by creating e.g. [bpatcher freeze @args 2] etc.